The-OpenROAD-Project/OpenROAD/docs/tutorials/FlowTutorial.md

 This section shows you how to troubleshoot commonly occurring problems with the flow or any of the underlying application tools.

-### Global router debug tools
+### Debugging Problems in Global routing

-The global router(FastRoute) has a few useful functionalities to understand high congestion issues in the designs.
+The global router has a few useful functionalities to understand high congestion issues in the designs.

 Congestion heatmap can be used on any design, whether it has